CoreyThuro/RB-TT/archive/radical_uf_hott_paper.md

 ### 5.1 Mathematical Practice as Resource Management

-RB-HOTT[R] provides a framework for understanding actual mathematical practice as resource management.
+RB-TT[R] provides a framework for understanding actual mathematical practice as resource management.
 When a mathematician says "this proof is too complicated," they're making a statement about resource bounds.
 When they seek "elegant" proofs, they're optimizing for resource efficiency.

 Different mathematical communities operate with different implicit resource contexts:
 - **Pure mathematicians**: High R.T and R.D (time and depth), moderate R.C (construction steps)